miyako/language-4dm-nova/README.md

 2. immutable function call (right operand)
 3. immutable value (right operand)

+this is because every "block" is set to default to some kind of code object to avoid undefined tokens in the global scope.

 ### classic commands (disabled)

 hard-coding every single command does not work well with tree-sitter; the compiler simply enters a death sprial.